 - Benefits Not Achieved.
 The risk that the potential benefits of the Business Combination may not be fully achieved, or may not be achieved within the expected timeframe. - Liquidation of LSAC.
 The risks and costs to LSAC if the Business Combination is not completed, including the risk of diverting management focus and resources from other businesses combination opportunities, which could result in LSAC being unable to effect a business combination by May 2021 and force LSAC to liquidate and the warrants to expire worthless. - Stockholder Vote.
 The risk that LSAC's stockholders may fail to provide the votes necessary to effect the Business Combination. - Closing Conditions.
 The fact that completion of the Business Combination is conditioned on the satisfaction of certain closing conditions that are not within LSAC's control. - Litigation.
 The possibility of litigation challenging the Business Combination or that an adverse judgment granting permanent injunctive relief could indefinitely enjoin consummation of the Business Combination. - Fees and Expenses.
 The fees and expenses associated with completing the Business Combination. - Other Risks.
-Various other risks associated with the Business Combination, the business of LSAC and the business of Vincera described under the section entitled "Risk Factors."
+Various other risks associated with the Business Combination, the business of LSAC and the business of Vincera Pharma described under the section entitled "Risk Factors."

+The Board determined that at the time the Merger Agreement was entered into, Vincera Pharma had a fair market value of at least 80% of the value of the Trust Account (excluding any deferred underwriters' fees and taxes payable on the income earned on the Trust Account).
 In addition to considering the factors described above, the Board also considered that some officers and directors of LSAC may have interests in the Business Combination as individuals that are in addition to, and that may be different from, the interests of LSAC's stockholders (see "Proposal No. 1-The Business Combination Proposal-Interests of Certain Persons in the Business Combination").
 LSAC's independent directors reviewed and considered these interests during the negotiation of the Business Combination and in evaluating and unanimously approving, as members of the Board, the Merger Agreement and the Business Combination: